Mitsuo Momota: Pro Wrestling Noah (2000–2009)

-Freelancer (2009–2020)
+Freelancer (2009–2021, 2024)

 After leaving NOAH, Momota began wrestling in the independents specifically for Genichiro Tenryu's new Tenryu Project.
 On June 9, 2010, Momota teamed with Tenryu and Koki Kitahara to face Yoshihiro Takayama, Tatsutoshi Goto, & Daisuke Sekimoto in a decision match for the Tenryu Project Six Man Tag Team Championship but lost.
 On July 15, 2015, Momota and his son Chikara defeated Hikaru Sato and Masaaki Mochizuki to win the Tokyo Intercontinental Tag Team Championship, his first title in 26 years.
 They lost the title to Kikutaro and Stalker Ichikawa on December 1.
 On January 3, 2016, Momota won Freedoms' Lottery One Day Six Man Tag Team Tournament teaming with Takashi Sasaki and Toru Suguira.
 On August 11, 2018, Momota entered DDT's Ganbare Climax 2018 tournament but lost in the first round to Shota.
 On September 1, Momota returned to Noah for the first time in nine years participating at Naomichi Marufuji's 20th Anniversary show where he teamed with Tsuyoshi Kikuchi against Mohammed Yone and Junta Miyawaki but lost.
 On January 3, 2019, Momota teamed with Chikara in Freedoms' King of Freedoms Tag Team Title One Day Tournament but lost in the first round to Gentaro and Takashi Sasaki.
 On February 7, Momota returned to All Japan for the first time in nineteen years for Masanobu Fuchi's 45th Memorial Match Vol. 1 Special match teaming with Jun Akiyama and Ultimo Dragon to defeat Fuchi, Takao Omori, and Osamu Nishimura.
 On February 19, 2019, Momota won a battle royal at the Giant Baba Death 20th Memorial Box Office ~ Abdullah the Butcher Retirement Memorial.
+In 2021 while undergoing tests for cataract surgery it was discovered that Momota had terminal stage 4 lung cancer.
+In 2024 he was scheduled to make his in-ring return teaming with his son against Tiger Toguchi and Yuichi Taniguchi for Frontier Martial-Arts Wrestling-Explosion at their Kawasaki Legend 2024 event, however he was replaced by Masahiko Takasugi.